justkd/KDMetronomeJS/README.md

 Example:
 [KDMetronome on CodePen](https://codepen.io/justKD/pen/MWWYQBr)

-KDMetronome is a single class that generates the widget and controls all functionality.
-Dependencies are loaded dynamically.
+KDMetronome is a single class that generates the widget UI and controls all functionality.

 You can pass a DOM ID to set the interactive element that will show/hide the default UI on click, or run it in headless mode and use the API.

-Tested in Chrome, Safari, and FireFox.
-Made with ToneJS, NexusUI, WAAClock, and AnimateCSS.
+The default widget is draggable, can run while hidden, and the number inputs can be changed by clicking and typing or dragging up/down.

 ```
 // Headless mode disposes of the default UI.
 Make sure your sound is on!